ENGINEER-RC/eeonline/README.md

 >Make changes locally and test your edits and then send me Pull requests.

 #### Adding new Pages
- - Adding New pages is a a little diffcult for beginners but the system may improve overtime.
+ - Adding new pages is a a little diffcult for beginners but the system may improve overtime.
  - make a .html file and give it an SEO friendly Url Such as **read-this-immediately.html**
 ```
 {